-\Nominated to be elected at the 2019 Annual General Meeting to Class I with a term ending in 2022.
+Nominated to be elected at the 2019 Annual General Meeting to Class I with a term ending in 2022.
+Nominated to be elected at the 2019 Annual General Meeting to Class II with a term ending in 2020.

 The Board is comprised of eight independent directors and the Chief Executive Officer.